 Contact Wrigley at 312-644-2121.

-Lifesavers also are a Wrigley product, and at holiday time the company makes colorful candy cane versions in cherry, watermelon, orange, pineapple and raspberry flavors.
+Lifesavers also is a Wrigley product, and at holiday time the company makes colorful candy cane versions in cherry, watermelon, orange, pineapple and raspberry flavors.

-Like Wrigley's Starburst candy canes, these Lifesavers candy canes are free of all gluten ingredients, and are not manufactured on shared equipment.
+Like Wrigley's Starburst candy canes, these Lifesavers candy canes are free of all gluten ingredients (considered gluten-free to GF-20 levels), and are not manufactured on shared equipment.